nourmahfel/Work_experience/README.md

 -h — human-readable.
 This displays file sizes in KB/MB instead of raw bytes.

-You should see two .fastq.gz files — one for each read direction.
+You should see two .fastq files.

-There are 500 000 paired-end reads taken randomly from the original data
+There are ~ 80 000 paired-end reads taken randomly from the original data

 One last thing before we get to the quality control: those files are writeable.
 By default, UNIX makes things writeable by the file owner.
 This poses an issue with creating typos or errors in raw data.
 We fix that before going further